 In Alzheimer’s disease and related neurodegenerative disorders, activation of the unfolded protein response (UPR) parallels the progression of clinical and pathological disease.
 However, the role of this in neurodegeneration in Alzheimer's disease is unknown.
 This is a key gap in our understanding, which is potentially essential for developing new treatments for dementia.
 In mouse models, UPR over-activation causes reduced cerebral protein synthesis (CPS) rates, leading to synaptic failure and neurodegeneration.
 Critically, both genetic and pharmacological UPR manipulations that restore CPS rates prevent both neurodegeneration and clinical disease in AD-like mouse models.
 A key question, therefore, is whether UPR over activation in Alzheimer's disease leads to reduced CPS rates.
 If so, then drugs targeting the UPR may be disease modifying in Alzheimer's disease.
 This study will provide essential ‘go-no go’ information to inform clinical trials with drugs targeting the UPR to prevent dementia.

 A multi-funder study led by DPUK, by James Rowe, University of Cambridge

 There is evidence for a direct relationship between amyloid and tau pathology and synaptic dysfunction, which in turn impairs the network dynamics which underpin cognition.
 Moreover, physiological changes precede cell death.
 This group is exploring the proposal that changes in plasticity, local circuit physiology and large-scale neural dynamics occur early in Alzheimer’s disease.
-The long-term goal is to arrest pre-symptomatic disease, but this study will also identify sensitive and tractable neurophysiological biomarkers for next-generation EM studies.
+The long-term goal is to arrest pre-symptomatic disease, but this study will also identify sensitive and tractable neurophysiological biomarkers for next-generation experimental medicine studies.